pstambaugh14/MERN-AUTH-DOCKER/README.md

   secretOrKey: "secret"
 };
 ```
+## Starting MERN-AUTH-DOCKER using Docker Compose:

-Then, start up your docker container with: "docker-compose up".
+Start up your docker container with: "docker-compose up" in the directory where you cloned this.
 And that should be it - enjoy!

-## Quick Start Reference - Docker Container will run the following on build and execution:
+## Quick Start Reference - Docker Container will run the following on build and execution automatically:

 ```javascript
 // Install dependencies for server & client